-Optometrists: Job Description and Requirements for Becoming an Optometrist
+Optometrists: Job Description & Requirements

 Learn all about what an optometrist does.
 Explore the training and skills requirements, while you find out the salary expectation and employment outlook, to decide if this career is for you.

 Optometrists are the most common source of vision care in the U.S. health care system.
 They are responsible for examining patients, diagnosing eye and vision problems, testing patients' depth and color perception, and testing patients' ability to coordinate and focus their eyes.
 Optometrists also prescribe contact lenses and glasses, treat eye problems like glaucoma, refer patients to other doctors, and also are often in charge of managing personnel and office affairs.

 If you're interested in becoming an optometrist, you'll first need to complete a 4-year bachelor's program, preferably in a relevant or related field like biology, chemistry, or physiology.
 You'll need a bachelor's degree to apply for optometry programs, which are rather competitive.
 Optometry programs typically take an additional four years to complete; upon completion you must meet national and your state's licensing requirements in order to become a practicing optometrist.

 Because many optometrists own and operate their own practices, it's important for them to have good business, accounting and managerial skills.
 Being able to multitask, delegate and communicate effectively is critical for having a successful career as an optometrist.

 Employment and Economic Outlook